luisangulouk/ProcessingPageFunction/README.md

 ## Run the test

-open index.html on google Chrome, browser must support Async and error functions
+open index.html on google Chrome, browser must support Async and error functions, open developer console to see the process stages on loading page

 ## Results